 Cloud-Based Or Locally-Installed

 All Square POS software is entirely cloud-based, with information automatically backing up to the cloud.
 The Square POS app is available on all iPhones (4S on up) and also works on a number of Android devices as long as they are running Android 5.0 or higher.

 Square’s free version fits well in both the quick-service food industry and with retailers.
 Square Point of Sale is an attractive option for mobile businesses, as payments can be taken quickly and securely from practically anywhere.
-Thanks to a good-sized inventory management features, Square can easily handle most small businesses.
+Thanks to good-sized inventory management features, Square can easily handle most small businesses.